 In this step, you are mentally putting customer statements into buckets, and translating that into the spreadsheet in the form of new columns that are titled appropriately.

-In her example, Tara created columns like “Struggle Situation,” and placed underneath it themes she encountered such as: save time, build awareness, and improve social media skills.
+In my example, I created columns like “Struggle Situation” and placed underneath it themes I encountered such as: save time, build awareness, and improve social media skills.

 Each individual entry is boiled down into a “theme” as described above.

 And when you’re done with all of the entries, the dominant themes should clearly emerge.

 Some entries might contain more than one theme, and that’s ok.
 At the end, you can highlight the themes you recorded and turn them into a visual chart to see what stands out.